hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/introduction.md

 to meet security and compliance requirements.
 Hasura v3 is a powerful tool that allows you to build a production-ready, compliant GraphQL API in minutes, not weeks.

+Hasura was created to help developers build APIs faster.
+It's a powerful tool that allows you to build a production-ready GraphQL API.
+Hasura v3 is the latest version of Hasura and is a complete rewrite of the Hasura architecture.
+It's faster, more powerful, and more flexible than ever before.

 ## What will I learn? {#what-will-i-learn}

 This tutorial is designed to give you a complete overview of Hasura v3 and its capabilities.
 By the end of this